GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --default-kustomization='': Default Kustomization overlay path (others will be added as profiles) -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Force the generation of the Skaffold config -k, --kubernetes-manifest=[]: A path or a glob pattern to kubernetes manifests (can be non-existent) to be added to the kubectl deployer (overrides detection of kubernetes manifests).
+      --default-kustomization='': Default Kustomization overlay path (others will be added as profiles) -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Force the generation of the Skaffold config --generate-manifests=false: Allows skaffold to try and generate basic kubernetes resources to get your project started -k, --kubernetes-manifest=[]: A path or a glob pattern to kubernetes manifests (can be non-existent) to be added to the kubectl deployer (overrides detection of kubernetes manifests).
 Repeat the flag for multiple entries.
 E.g.: skaffold init -k pod.yaml -k k8s/*.yml
       --skip-build=false: Skip generating build artifacts in Skaffold config